-Kimberly earned a Bachelor of Architecture at Cornell University's College of Architecture, Art and Planning, where she currently serves on the Dean's Advisory Council.
+Kimberly earned a Bachelor of Architecture at Cornell University's College of Architecture, Art and Planning, where she currently serves on the Cornell University Council and Alumni Trustee Nominating Committee.
 Her graduate degree is from the Harvard Kennedy School of Government, where she earned a Mid-Career Master of Public Administration as a Sheila C. Johnson Leadership Fellow in the Center for Public Leadership (CPL).
 She currently serves on the Alumni Council for CPL.

 Kimberly moved back to Detroit to focus on urban revitalization and real estate development in May 2015.
 She became a partner of Century Partners in June 2017.